 6. On the Controller, acquire extenders into the Wi-Fi System.

-If the above conditions are met, the software versions on the devices are the same, and there will be no problems with extender acquisition.
+If the above conditions are met, the software versions on the devices will be the same, and there will be no problems with extender acquisition.

 More information can be found in the instructions: